Cascadia Adventures Camp - Grades 2-3

 Fairhaven Park and the nearby Hundred Acre Wood have been a Wild Whatcom stomping ground for years now.
 The diverse landscape, thick sword ferns, and wise cedars make one forget their proximity to town.
 Expect a full day of hiking, playing games, honing our awareness to the natural world, and learning to work together as a group.

-Drop-off and Pick-up: From I-5, take exit 250 (Old Fairhaven Parkway) and head west to Chuckanut Drive.
+Drop-off and Pick-up: From I-5 take exit 250 and drive west on Old Fairhaven Parkway to Chuckanut Drive.
 Turn left and follow Chuckanut Drive to the Fairhaven Park entrance.
 Turn right into the first parking lot.
 Map.

 Bakerview Beach is one of the most memorable locations we will visit during our week of explorations.
 Prepare for epic tide flats filled with curious creatures, mud pits, roaming streams, and wide expanses of adventure.
 We will hike out into the mud flats and adventure into the Nooksack Delta.